 Pathways to Prosperity

-The Pathways to Prosperity Project is an initiative of the Workforce Development Board of South Central Wisconsin – the administrative entity of the WorkSmart Network – in conjunction with guidance from Job with the Future and the Harvard Graduate School of Education.
-Locally, we’re working with businesses and educators to build career pathways systems for high school students.
-This initiative is an opportunity for our workforce system to help more young people complete high school, earn post-secondary credentials, and launch into a career pathway with opportunities to further their education.
+The Pathways to Prosperity Project is an initiative of the Workforce Development Board of South Central Wisconsin - the administrative entity of the WorkSmart Network - in conjunction with guidance from Job with the Future and the Harvard Graduate School of Education.
+Locally, we're working with businesses and educators to build career pathway systems for high school students.
+This initiative is an opportunity for our workforce system to help more young adults complete high school, earn post-secondary credentials, and launch into a career pathway with opportunities to further their education.